 The Bamboo Shrimp molting process has occurred for our shrimp nearly once every two months or so.
 The signs of Bamboo Shrimp molting are the same.
 About a day or two before molting, the Bamboo Shrimp begins to hide behind things like rocks, plants, the heater, a power filter intake or a sponge filter.
 So it’s important that Bamboo Shrimp have plenty of places to hide.
 After the molting cycle is completed, the Bamboo Shrimp leaves its old empty shell in the water.

-I’ve left the molted shell in the water for a couple of days just to see what happens.
-I thought the Bamboo Shrimp may eat it to re-ingest the nutrients but it wasn’t interested.
+Some hobbyists leave the molted shell in the water for a couple of days just to see what happens.
+Bamboo Shrimp may eat it to re-ingest the nutrients but it wasn’t interested.
 But the interesting thing was that the Amano Shrimp, Ghost Shrimp, Red Cherry Shrimp and Otocinclus Catfish were interested in picking at the molted shell.
 Then the snails started eating off it.
 In the end, the remaining uneaten shell just dissolved away.
 Hopefully this means that the shell minerals dissolved back into the water.

 Dead Bamboo Shrimp And Its Shell